FlowFuse/website/peopleops/index.md

 When seeking an additional license for existing software we pay for, then you just need to justify why the expenditure is justified for you to be able to access it via an e-mail.
 Similarly, if the CEO & CTO agree, then you can proceed with purchasing the additional license.

+#### Zoom

+When your role at FlowForge requires you to have calls with external parties, a Zoom pro license can be requested by opening an issue to provision you one in the [flowforge/admin][gh-admin] GitHub project.
+Assign this issue to the CTO or CEO, who will provision it for you.

 ### Workspace & Location

 As an all remote company we don't have offices.
 It is envisaged that most people will work from their home the majority of the time.
 Equipment & Furniture required for a home workspace should be discussed with your manager as part of the hiring process.